pasha-log/capstone2-backend/project-proposal/PROJECTPROPOSAL.md

 ## Routes:

+All routes need to ensure that user is signed in.
 * GET all users
-* GET user by username
+* GET user profile by username (should include user's likes, comments, posts, follows, and followers)
+* GET user post detail by post id (should include post's likes, comments)
-* POST new photo by username
+* POST create new post by user_id
 * PATCH username's profile info
+* PATCH change a password
+* POST like post by user_id
-* POST like comment or photo
+* POST like comment by user_id
-* POST comment on photo
+* POST comment on photo or comment
-* POST follow new account
+* POST follow new account by user_id
 * DELETE a post
-* PATCH change a password